Quindows14/Uncle-Drugs-Mod-MC/README.txt

        Uncle Drugs Mod Mineraft
 ############################################
-this mod add weed to minecraft in future I want to add a lot of more drugs for !!!!!!!!!!!!!!REMEMBER it is only mod for game do not take drugs in real life!!!!!!!!!!!!!!!!!!!!!! this mod use NEOFORGE and is on minecraft version 1.20.4 i meke it for fun to learn how  MCreator works.
+this mod add weed and cocaine to minecraft in future I want to add a lot of more drugs for !!!!!!!!!!!!!!REMEMBER it is only mod for game do not take drugs in real life!!!!!!!!!!!!!!!!!!!!!! this mod use NEOFORGE and is on minecraft version 1.20.4 i meke it for fun to learn how  MCreator works.
 I will translate it on English in next version.